ericbschwartz/cisyphus/README.md

 # cisyphus
-mission-critical, real-time, transactional, patient clinical database (not open source)
+mission-critical, real-time, transactional, patient clinical database in C++ on Linux (not open source)